 What is Employee Burnout?

-Employee burnout happens when they become exhausted both physically and mentally in the workplace.
-It is thought of as a psychological process and happens due to a prolonged period of stress resulting in a feeling of emptiness, frustration and exhaustion.
+Employee burnout happens when your employees become exhausted in the workplace.
+It is a psychological process and occurs due to prolonged stress or excessive work hours.

-A recent Gallup survey found that out of 7500 employees 23% of them reported feeling burned out.
-That is quite a huge number of employees.
+A recent Gallup survey found that out of 7500 employees 23% reported feeling burned out.

-Also, 63% of employees are more likely to call in for sick day leaves if they are facing burnout at work.
+Also, 63% of employees are more likely to call in for sick day leaves if they face burnout at work or are facing personal issues.
 And even if they do not call in for leaves, their performance is likely to reduce by 13%.
 (Gallup)

 But before delving into the ways on how to tackle them, let us have a look at why employee burnout happens.